StudyFrenchSpanish

 There is no meaningful return if you quit halfway.

-Instead, it would be best to consider one of the straightforward tongues, such as Italian, Portuguese, or Spanish, that you can pick and understand without straining.
+Instead, it would be best to consider one of the straightforward tongues, such as Italian, Portuguese, or Spanish, you can pick and understand without straining.

 Some people also seem to have a knack for studying languages and are naturally good at it.